J. Edward Guinan: Personal life

-After Ed Guinan met Kathleen Thorsby, who had come to Washington, D.C., for the "Summer of Contemplation and Resistance" that Guinan advertised in Catholic Worker (newspaper), he asked the Paulists for permission to become the first married priest, and further petitioned the Vatican to abolish the rule that priests cannot marry.
+While he was still a Paulist priest, Guinan met Kathleen Thorsby, who had come to Washington, D.C., for the "Peace Summer" discussed above.
+He asked the Paulists for permission to become the first married priest, and he further petitioned the Vatican to abolish the rule that priests cannot marry.
 His request was denied by Pope Paul VI, so he left the Paulists.
-He and Thorsby married in 1974, she took his surname, and they remained a married team until his death.
+He and Thorsby married in July 1974, she took his surname, and they remained a married team until his death.
 Together they founded Zacchaeus Community Kitchen, and other cornerstone organizations that serve the poor.
 Kathleen Guinan has been CEO of Crossway Community since 1990.
-She is also a founder of Rachael's Women's Center.
+She is also a founder of Rachael's Women's Center, the first day shelter for women experiencing homelessness.
+They had four children.
+The couple received the WETA Hometown Hero award as DC citizens creating "positive change for underprivileged people."